matthew-brett/dsfe/README.md

 ```

 Have a look at the `.plist` file inside, and follow the instructions in the
-comments, to set this up, and mount the image automatically, when you log in.
+comments, to set this up.
+When you have followed the instructions, you should
+find that the system mounts the image automatically when you log in.